tvheadend/tvheadend-documentation/docs/basic_requirements.md

 ###How Lightweight?

-How about on a router?
-Take a look at this recent (as of the time of writing) [example](https://tvheadend.org/boards/4/topics/16579) from one of our users...
+How about light enough to run on a travel router?
+Take a look at this [example](https://tvheadend.org/boards/4/topics/16579) from one of our users...